ngless-toolkit/ngless/docs/sources/faq.md

 function takes only one of a small number of possible symbols for that argument.
 This improves error checking and readibility.

-## Does the select function work on inserts (considering both mates) or per-read (treating the data as single-ended)?
+## Does the `select` function work on inserts (considering both mates) or per-read (treating the data as single-ended)?

 By default, `select` considers the insert as a whole, but you can have it consider each read as single-end by using setting the `paired` argument to `False`.

+## Should I use a TSV file or a GFF for the `count` function?

+_Short answer_: If you have a choice, use TSV; if you must, use GFF.

+_Long answer_: The TSV format is much more limited, annotating each reference sequence with a set of annotation terms.
+This is appropriate for gene catalogues.
+With the GFF format, you can annotate areas of the reference with different annotations.
+This is appropriate for (1) mapping metagenomes against reference genomes (where, due to strain variability, different areas of the genome may be differentially present in your samples) and (2) mapping (meta)transcriptomes against reference genomes.

+The GFF format is, thus, more powerful than the TSV format (this is meant in the strict sense: everything that you can do with the TSV file can also be done with a GFF by setting the coordinates to cover the whole sequence).
+However, this implies a significantly higher computational cost (both in terms of time and memory usage), which is why you should not use the functionality unless you need it.